-When I first started learning Python, I was sold the typical OOP advocate idea of OOP - that it's great, that it provides code reuse through inheritance, encapsulation, and polymorphism (although I didn't understand what those terms meant at the time, in part because they weren't being explained well).
+When I first started learning Python, I was sold the typical OOP advocate idea of OOP - that it's great, that it provides code reuse through inheritance, encapsulation, and polymorphism (although I didn't understand what those terms meant at the time).
 And I was even taught what I'm now pretty sure is the worst OOP practice: modifying objects from within other objects' methods.

 A Hero class and an Enemy class.